Editors and publishers confirmed for Pitchfest

 Currently looking for:

-She values lyrical/”voicey” prose with each word carefully chosen, and above all, seeks to be surprised by a fresh idea or an unconventional approach.
-She's especially looking for books that are story-forward and have a strong narrative arc, whether fiction or nonfiction.
-She's also partial to books touching on art and design (triple points for architecture/interior design).
+I am looking for picture books, primarily literary fiction or high-concept nonfiction.
+I value lyrical/”voicey” prose with each word carefully chosen, and above all, seek to be surprised by a fresh idea or an unconventional approach.
+I’m especially looking for books that are story-forward and have a strong narrative arc, whether fiction or nonfiction.
+I’m also partial to books touching on art and design (triple points for architecture/interior design).

 About Tova and Holiday House: